© Eva Blue

 Square Victoria: Take a break from meetings or sight-seeing in Old Montréal at this 19th-century square right above Square-Victoria-OACI metro station, outfitted with Art Nouveau signage, across from the World Trade Centre Montréal and the W Montréal hotel's Italian-inspired Tbsp. restaurant and intimate Bartizen.

-Dorchester Square – Place du Canada: One of the most picturesque spots in downtown Montréal, this recently restored square was once known as Dominion Square – hence the name of the Dominion Square Tavern on its eastern edge next to the impressive Sun Life Building.
+Dorchester Square – Place du Canada: One of the most picturesque spots in downtown Montréal, this recently restored square was once known as Dominion Square.
 Cross René-Lévesque Boulevard and you'll find the John A. Macdonald Monument and, across de la Cathédrale Street, the Mary Queen of the World Cathedral.
 Dorchester Square is also where you can hop on a double-decker bus city tour or take a day trip out to a nature park with La Navette Nature.

 Place d'Armes: In the heart of Old Montréal, facing the exquisite Notre-Dame Basilica of Montréal on one side and the lavish architecture of the Bank of Montréal and museum on another, you'll often hear live music in this tree-lined square originally built at the end of the 17th century.